How does it work?

 Multi-sport from a luxury base

 Return each evening to some of the most luxurious accommodation Torres del Paine has to offer.
 Delicious food, spa pools and stand-out service make these properties a cut above any others in the park.
-During the day you'll be out exploring, trying your hand at kayaking, hiking and horse riding, and in the evening, soak your legs in a hot tub, admire the views and prepare for the next day's adventure.
+During the day you'll be outexploring, trying your hand at kayaking, hiking and horse riding.
+When the evening arrives you can soak your legs in a hot tub, admire the views and prepare for the next day's adventure.

 If you have a bit of experience with adventure sports, maybe a bikepacking tour or a multi-day kayak, our more challenging trips can help you stretch your limits.
 Bushwhack deep into hidden valleys, rock climb amongst condors, don crampons, ice axes and harnesses to hike across glaciers, or cycle and kayak through some of the most secluded areas of the park.

 Some trips require more technical knowledge than others, but you will need to have some experience of each of the activities involved.
-If you're keen for a challenge but aren't sure which would be right for you, send one of our specialists a message with a bit about your experience and what you're looking for.
+If you're keen for a challenge but aren't sure which would be right for you, send one of our specialists a message informing them about your experience and what you're looking for.

 Multi-sport in winter